zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

 >
 > A: AutoGen is specifically designed for event-driven, distributed agentic applications, making it well-suited for automating code generation and data analysis tasks.
 It provides the necessary tools and capabilities to build complex multi-agent systems efficiently.

->Q: Sounds like Azure AI Agent Service could work here too, it tools like code generation and more?
+>Q: Sounds like Azure AI Agent Service could work here too, it has tools for code generation and more?
 >
 > A: Yes, Azure AI Agent Service also supports code generation and data analysis tasks, but it may be more suitable for enterprise applications that require secure, scalable, and flexible AI agent deployment.
 AutoGen is more focused on event-driven, distributed agentic applications and advanced multi-agent design patterns.

-> Q: so you are saying if I want to go enterprise, I should go with Azure AI Agent Service?
+> Q: So you are saying if I want to go enterprise, I should go with Azure AI Agent Service?
 >
 > A: Yes, Azure AI Agent Service is designed for enterprise applications that require secure, scalable, and flexible AI agent deployment.
 It offers stronger enterprise security mechanisms and data storage methods, making it suitable for enterprise use cases.